 - Spending on projects that don’t address school safety, student privacy, etc

-Given the ongoing divide over dollars, what are the spending priorities for technology in 2018?
-According to EdTech Navigator, the top five priorities for K-12 tech spending are: personalized learning, digital content and curriculum, professional development to integrate tech into classrooms, mobility (1:1 and BYOD), and networking and infrastructure upgrades.
-While this article is focused on K-12, it’s worth noting that public and private colleges/universities face similar challenges when it comes to tech spending priorities.
+When evaluating a school district’s technology needs (particularly as part of capital investments), the top five priorities for K-12 education technology spending are: personalized learning, digital content and curriculum, professional development to integrate tech into classrooms, mobility (1:1 and BYOD), and networking and infrastructure upgrades.
+While this article is focused on K-12 education technology spending, it’s worth noting that public and private colleges/universities face similar challenges when it comes to tech spending priorities.
 EdTech Navigator also has some good information on IT spending priorities for community colleges and estimated IT spend in 2018 for the top private and public universities.

 Communication is at the heart of a school – and given the critical need for an increased focus on school safety and on mobility, any school or district operating with a legacy phone system must put dollars toward an upgrade at the top of its IT budget.